 If the Creek Don’t Rise: Tales from the South, a second collection of short stories, builds on her first collection, Washed in the Water.
 Both books are available through Pen-L Publishers, Barnes and Noble, and Amazon.

-A book of poems is forthcoming; in the meantime, her poetry can be found in Stonecrop Magazine (Idaho), Dash Lit Journal (California) and Dead Mule School of Southern Literature (North Carolina).
-Other work can be found in The Ocotillo Review (Texas) and Big Muddy (Missouri).
+A chapbook of poems is forthcoming; in the meantime, her poetry can be found in Stonecrop Magazine (Idaho), Dash Lit Journal (California) and Dead Mule School of Southern Literature (North Carolina).
+Other work can be found in The Ocotillo Review (Texas) and Big Muddy: A Journal of the Mississippi River Valley (Missouri).

-Nancy holds degrees from Florida State University (Tallahassee) and Texas Tech (Lubbock).
+Nancy holds degrees from Florida State University (Tallahassee) and Texas Technology University (Lubbock).
 Along the way, she has lived in north Florida, Georgia, southern California, Texas, and Arkansas.

 Awards & Honors

 Washed in the Water: Tales from the South, Best Book of the Year Fiction 2014, Ozarks Writers League, Missouri, and President’s Award for published book